owlrana/TeslaMimic/README.md

 So that's it, there are no rules as of how you can contruibute.
 Just make a pull request or contact me if you think you have something!

+PS: I use colab.research.google.com and cloud.google.com to run my tests, so if there are any incompatibilites on PCs let me know I would like to fix them as well!

 Let's do it